overengineeredit/personal_site/README.md

 # Personal Website

-A modern personal website built with Node.js, Express, and Mustache templates, designed to run in Docker.
-The site includes sections for About Me, Resume, and Blog.
+A modern personal website built with Node.js, Express, and Mustache templates, designed with security and best practices in mind.
+The site includes sections for About Me, Resume, and Blog, with comprehensive testing and CI/CD pipeline.

 ## Features